chirag127/6th-Sem-CN-Computer-Networks/practicle/6/experiment 5-15 by chirag singhal.md

 ## Conclusion

 In this experiment, we implemented subnetting in Java.
+We accepted the IP address and number of addresses from the user.
+We then converted the IP address to binary and calculated the number of bits required for the address.
+We then calculated the number of bits required for the subnet mask and calculated the subnet mask.
+We then calculated the number of hosts per subnet.
+The program can be useful for implementing subnetting in Java.

 <div style="page-break-after: always;"></div>